LinqLover/LinqLover/PORTFOLIO.md

   <a href="./assets/SemanticSqueak-agent.png"><img alt="SemanticSqueak" src="./assets/SemanticSqueak-agent.png" height="200"></a>

   Augmenting exploratory programming by integrating conversational and autonomous agents into Squeak.
 Also implemented the [SemanticText](https://github.com/LinqLover/Squeak-SemanticText) framework for generative AI, semantic search, and an OpenAI API client.
-Submitted a scientific paper to the Onward!
+A scientific paper will be presented at the Onward!
 2024 conference.

 - ### [trace4d](https://github.com/LinqLover/trace4d)